ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

         - In `args` there are three important parameters:
             - `--storage.tsdb.retention.time`: specifies for how long Prometheus has to keep the metrics in its database before purging them.
-            - `--config.file`: points to the absolute path where the config file for Promethus is stored.
+            - `--config.file`: points to the absolute path where the config file for Prometheus is stored.
             - `--storage.tsdb.path`: absolute path to the folder containing the files of the Prometheus' metrics database.

-        - `securityContext`: unlike other containers you've seen in previous guides of this series, the Prometheus container needs some particular security attributes defined in a [`securityContext` section](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#security-context), as in the yaml above, to allow it to access its persitent volume.
+        - `securityContext`: unlike other containers you've seen in previous guides of this series, the Prometheus container needs some particular security attributes defined in a [`securityContext` section](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#security-context), as in the yaml above, to allow it to access its persistent volume.
             - `fsGroup`: changes the persistent volume's group ownership to the indicated GID, which in this case is `65534`.
 Within the Prometheus container, `65534` is translated to the `nobody` group, while from the perspective of the Debian K3s agent node running the container `65534` is the group called `nogroup`.
             - `runAsUser`: forces the container to run under a different user than the one specified by its image.
 The user is specified by its UID, which in this case is `65534` that equals to `nobody`.
 This user's name is the same both within the Prometheus container and for the Debian K3s agent node running it.
             - `runAsGroup`: forces the container to run with the group indicated by the GID, not the one indicated by its image.
 In the yaml, the mandated group is the `nobody`/`nogroup` one, with the GID `65534`.